In Jobortunity everything comes in fives and since tourists in Tanzania are always looking for the Big 5, we present to you: The Jobortunity Big 5!

 3. ‘WHO’.
 Jobortunity trains young people in the age of 18-24 lacking the means to attend secondary school and without enough skills to obtain a decent job.
 Students should be literate, have a basic knowledge of English and, most importantly, they should be motivated to work in the hospitality sector and take control of their own lives and future.

 4. ‘WHERE & WHEN’.
 The institute is located in Moivaro village in the suburbs of Arusha town.
 It is using the conference building of Moivaro Lodge.
 The Training of Youth (TOY) Programme started 16 November 2009.
 Each class consist of about 40 students.
-At present Jobortunity has trained three classes and is running her fourth & fifth.
+At present Jobortunity has trained six classes and is running her seventh.

 5.‘HOW’.
 Jobortunity trainers use two approaches developed by founder Kim Groeneweg.
 Both approaches focus on personal development of students: (1) the ‘3H’ Training Method and (2) the ‘Hi5’ Approach.